lsgrep/dotfiles/README.md

-# dotfiles
+# dotfiles based on Prelude
-my assets, mainly Clojure,Python
+ mainly for  Clojure,Python